Barbara Becker founded EqualShot in 2002 to help non-profit organizations and foundations deliver their critical messages with maximum impact.

 For several years, Barbara served as a senior adviser to StoryCorps, the Peabody Award winning nationwide project to gather oral histories that will be archived at the Library of Congress.
 StoryCorps provides the 14 million listeners of NPR's "Morning Edition" with a stream of moving first-person accounts by Americans ranging from Civil Rights veterans to Hurricane Katrina survivors to Alzheimer's victims.

-Barbara is a part-time faculty member at Columbia University's masters program in strategic communications and taught for several years in the department of media studies and film at the New School University.
+Barbara is a faculty member at Columbia University's masters program in strategic communications and taught for several years in the department of media studies and film at the New School University.
 She has also delivered addresses at many conferences and before numerous public interest groups, including Harvard Law School’s Human Rights Program, the Association of Women in International Development, the Association of Fundraising Professionals, and the MicroCredit Summit.

 Barbara holds a Master of Arts in International Administration from the School for International Training, a Master of Arts in Media Studies from the New School, and a Bachelor of Arts in Sociology and Anthropology from Haverford College.

 She is a regular contributor to The Huffington Post and has written for Salon.com, On the Issues Magazine and many others.
 Barbara was voted a keynote speaker and "Voice of the Year 2012" by BlogHer.
 She lives on the Lower East Side of New York City with her husband and two sons, and is an avid open-water swimmer and Nordic skier.

 Beyond the Politics of Life and Choice Old Dog Documentaries